SKA-ScienceDataProcessor/integration-prototype/demos/01_sdp_states/README.md

-# SIP Demo: Monitoring and Control of the state of SDP
+# Demo 1: Monitoring and Control of the state of SDP

 ## 1  Introduction